-I’m Laura, a Nutritionist and Wellness advocate based in London.
+I’m Laura, a Registered Nutritionist and Intuitive Eating Counsellor based in London.
 I help people figure out their issues with food, sort through confusing diet advice, and help people get their shit together around food.

 A bit about me; I grew up in Scotland and went to the University of Aberdeen, where I studied Health Sciences, with a focus on Health and Nutrition.
 I got really interested in gut health and did some research on healthy gut bacteria (known to adults as the microbiome) for my honours project.
 This took me to US and A to continue my research and get a PhD in nutritional Sciences at Texas A&M University, working with some of the best researchers out there.
 Then I packed up my stuff and headed on out to Washington, D.C. where I did a Nutrition Policy internship at the Center for Science in the Public Interest.